Is Athletic Therapy right for you?

 You’ll find us on the field and in local clinics.
 As healthcare professionals and emergency responders we are where you need us to be.

 By working with an Athletic Therapist, you can experience faster recovery, decrease your chances of further injury, and have fewer visits to a healthcare professional.

 Regardless of age or physical fitness, we’re on your team.
 Together we’ll get you moving again.

 Our special training in acute injury management and post injury recovery allows us to switch between the playing field and the clinic.

 Did you know?

 Athletic Therapists are highly educated and trained healthcare professionals.
 To work as an Athletic Therapist, Canadian practitioners must complete a bachelor’s degree and complete an Athletic Therapy program from an accredited institution.
-We are certified through a national governing body and are required to complete continuing education in rehabilitation, orthopedic assessment and emergency care.
+We are required to complete continuing education in rehabilitation, orthopedic assessment and emergency care.
 Our training includes both on-field and in-clinic practical experience.